aquibzahidi/Advance-NodeJs/README.md

 app.listen(3000, () => {
     console.log('Server listening on port 3000');
 });

 ```
 This code sets the Content-Security-Policy header using the res.set function provided by the Express framework.
-The policy specified in the header states that:

--Default sources of content should only be loaded from the same origin ('self').
--Scripts can only be loaded from the same origin and from https://example.com and also allows the use of inline scripts.
+The policy specified in the header states that resources should only be loaded from the same origin ('self') and from https://example.com, it also separates the different types of resources such as scripts, images and styles.
--Images can be loaded from the same origin, from https://example.com and from data:.
--Styles can be loaded from the same origin, from https://example.com and also allows the use of inline styles.
--It also specifies a report-uri where the browser should send any violations of the policy.

 ## Javasript